hackboxguy/pimoticz/README.md

 steps for installation.
   1. prepare the raspi with freshly created Raspberry Pi OS(32-bit) sdcard.
   2. boot the raspi and do the startup wizard based steps for setting the languae and time-zone.
-  3. open terminal on raspi and run the following 5 commands,
+  3. open terminal on raspi and run the following 5 commands.

     * `cd /home/pi`
     * `git clone https://github.com/hackboxguy/pimoticz.git`
     * `cd pimoticz`